How to Get Started with darktable

 The Basics

-It's important to understand that the workflow and many tools are nothing like in Lightroom or most other raw editors, and trying to fit your old workflow into darktable is almost certainly going to be frustrating.
-If you have experience color grading video in programs such as Final Cut Pro or DaVinci Resolve, you should find the workflow fairly familiar, though.
+It's important to understand that the workflow and many tools are nothing like in Lightroom or most other raw editors, and trying to fit your old ways of working into darktable is almost certainly going to be frustrating.
+Therefore it's important that you spend a bit of time learning the basics first.
+If you have experience color grading video in programs such as Final Cut Pro or DaVinci Resolve, you should find the editing workflow fairly familiar, though.

 The FAQ

-Read the new users section before anything else, since that will probably answer some of your questions. https://www.darktable.org/about/faq/
+Read the New Users section before anything else, since that will probably answer some of your questions. – darktable FAQ

 Beginner Tutorials

-By watching this tutorial, you'll already understand more than some YouTubers making darktable videos...
-Do not skip it, no matter your previous experience.
+Between these two tutorials, you'll already understand more than some YouTubers making darktable videos...
+Do not skip them, no matter your previous experience.

-If you're coming from Lightroom or a similar editor, this video will show you the rough equivalents to the tools you already know: https://www.youtube.com/watch?v=6SflKR6JYrk
+If you're coming from Lightroom or a similar editor, this video will show you the rough equivalents to the tools you already know: From Lightroom to Darktable – the Ultimate Guide

 The Manual

 Keep it handy and don't be afraid to read it.
-It's excellent, and there's a good chance that what you want to know is in there. https://docs.darktable.org/usermanual/development/en/
+It's excellent, and there's a good chance that what you want to know is in there.
+I strongly recommend at a minimum reading the Overview, Lighttable and Darkroom sections. – darktable manual

 Next Steps